Modelling multivariate extreme value distributions via Markov trees: Introduction

-In practice, the true extreme value distribution is unknown and needs to be estimated from the data.
-To do so, we implement a three-step procedure: (1) Select the maximum dependence tree which has the maximal sum of edge weights, taken as the pairwise estimates of the upper tail dependence coefficient $\lambda$ or Kendall's $\tau$; (2) Estimate the dependence structures of all the pairs of adjacent variables on the maximum dependence tree; (3) Measure the goodness-of-fit of the constructed model by comparing the distributions of nonadjacent pairs of variables in the original extreme value law on the one hand and in its tree-based approximation on the other hand.
-It is worth noting that, in the second step, different extreme value parametric families can be assumed for different adjacent pairs and different estimation methods can be applied for the parameters.
-All in all, the three steps combined provide a flexible and computationally feasible way to fit a flexible class of tree-based multivariate extreme value distributions.
+In practice, the true max-stable distribution is unknown and needs to be estimated from the data.
+To do so, we implement a three-step procedure: \mdf{(\romannumeral1)} Select the maximum dependence tree which has the maximal sum of edge weights, taken as the pairwise estimates of the upper tail dependence coefficient $\lambda$; \mdf{(\romannumeral2)} Estimate the dependence structures of all the pairs of adjacent variables on the maximum dependence tree; \mdf{(\romannumeral3)} Measure the goodness-of-fit of the constructed model by comparing the distributions of nonadjacent pairs of variables in the original max-stable law on the one hand and in its tree-based approximation on the other hand.
+It is worth noting that, in the second step, different max-stable parametric families can be assumed for different adjacent pairs and different estimation methods can be applied for the parameters.
+All in all, the three steps combined provide a flexible and computationally feasible way to fit a flexible class of tree-based multivariate max-stable distributions.

 Some theoretical results corresponding to the modelling procedure are also obtained.
-If the original multivariate extreme value distribution has a tree-based dependence structure, then with probability tending to one, the set of maximum dependence trees weighted by the upper tail dependence coefficients contains the true tree structure.
+If the original multivariate max-stable distribution has a tree-based dependence structure, then with probability tending to one, the set of maximum dependence trees weighted by the upper tail dependence coefficients contains the true tree structure.
 Moreover, the joint estimator of the parameters of all the edge-wise bivariate dependence structures is still asymptotically normal, provided all the edge-wise estimators have a certain asymptotic expansion.

 We illustrate the procedure to the average daily discharges of rivers in the upper Danube basin, estimating the probability of extreme flooding in at least one of several gauging stations.
 Specifically, for $j=1,\ldots,d$, let $\xi_{j}$ be the discharge at location $j$ and let $u_{j}$ denote a given water level at station $j$.
 The probability of interest is